MUSE Study of Two Giant Low-surface-brightness Galaxies with Compact Satellites: Introduction

 \section{Introduction}

 Giant low surface brightness galaxies (gLSBGs), with disk radii extending up to 160 kpc, provide a unique challenge to current models of galaxy formation and evolution.
 The prototype of this class, Malin~1 was discovered three decades ago \citep{Bothun1987}.
-Several dozens of gLSBGs have been found since then, but the consensus is that they are rare \citep{saburova2023}.
+Several dozen of gLSBGs have been found since then, but the consensus is that they are rare \citep{saburova2023}.
 These galaxies deserve special attention because they host the largest known disks and some of the largest concentrations of baryons ($M_{\mathrm{b}} \sim 10^{11}$\Msun), combined with substantial angular momentum and dynamical masses reaching $10^{12}$~\Msun\ within the disk radius.

 The formation of galaxies of comparable mass, such as giant ellipticals or brightest cluster galaxies, is usually attributed to multiple major and minor mergers.
 However, this scenario does not readily explain gLSBGs: retaining their large angular momentum would require infalling satellites to have preferentially aligned orbital spins, which is not expected in $\Lambda$CDM cosmology.
-While planar structures of satellites have been observed around systems such as M~31 \citep{ibata2013}, Milky Way \citep{Pawlowski2020}, Cen~A \citep{2018Sci...359..534M} and NGC~4490 \citep{Karachentsev2024}, the total baryonic mass of satellites in these cases falls at least an order of magnitude short of that contained in a typical gLSB disk.
+While planar structures of satellites have been observed around systems such as M~31 \citep{ibata2013}, Milky Way \citep{Pawlowski2020}, Cen~A \citep{2018Sci...359..534M} and NGC~4490 \citep{Karachentsev2024}, the total baryonic mass of satellites in these cases falls at least an order of magnitude short of that contained in a typical gLSB disk. \revone{For example, a total stellar mass of the system of satellites of Cen~A is $\sim 7.5\times 10^7$ \Msun \citep{Muller2021}, whereas the stellar mass of the LSB spiral arms alone for UGC~1382 is $1.6\times10^{10}$\Msun.
+The difference will be even higher if we take into account a gas mass since the dSph satellites of Cen~A are gas poor. }

 Cosmological simulations can reproduce gLSBG-like systems \citep{Zhuetal2018, Zhu2023, Kulier2020}, but still fail to capture the full set of observed properties.
 In particular, simulated analogues often lack the thin, tightly wound spiral structure seen in real gLSBGs, and the number of gLSBGs with the most extreme disk sizes is lower in simulations than in observations.